-- 8.5.1.
+8.5.1.
 Each annual Permit Holder will be issued a vehicle pass in addition to his/her permit.
 This pass is to be permanently affixed to the outside driver's side windshield of the Permit Holder's vehicle to indicate they are an outdoor recreationist.
 The vehicle pass allows for easy identification of the vehicle by installation staff in the case of emergencies.
 The vehicle pass is NOT the equivalent of a use permit.
-The Permit Holder will be held accountable for the actions of all individuals operating or riding in a vehicle bearing his/her vehicle pass. - 8.5.2.
-If the vehicle bearing the pass is sold or transferred to another individual, the pass shall be removed before the vehicle leaves the Permit Holder's possession and returned (whole or in pieces) to the Outdoor Recreation Office. - 8.5.3.
+The Permit Holder will be held accountable for the actions of all individuals operating or riding in a vehicle bearing his/her vehicle pass.

+8.5.2.
+If the vehicle bearing the pass is sold or transferred to another individual, the pass shall be removed before the vehicle leaves the Permit Holder's possession and returned (whole or in pieces) to the Outdoor Recreation Office.

+8.5.3.
+Permit Holders shall park their vehicles on the same side of the road as the Management Unit they are entering.

+8.5.4.
+Should Permit Holders hear three (3) blasts from an air horn while on the installation, they shall cease all other activities and return to their vehicles immediately.
+Updated information will be posted to the Avon Park AFR Outdoor Recreation app.

+8.5.5.
 Military, Air Force contractor, and official AF Program vehicles always have the right-of-way.

-- 8.5.4.
-Driving around or moving any type of barricade is strictly prohibited. - 8.5.5.
+8.5.6.
+Driving around or moving any type of barricade is strictly prohibited.

+8.5.7.
 The use of tracked vehicles, motorized cycles, golf carts, ATVs, LSVs, UTVs, rail buggies, dirt bikes, is prohibited.
 Only rubber-tired vehicles not previously listed are permitted.
-This prohibition includes all ATVs, LSVs, UTVs, and/or rail buggies, which may otherwise be considered street legal. - 8.5.6.
+This prohibition includes all ATVs, LSVs, UTVs, and/or rail buggies, which may otherwise be considered street legal.

+8.5.8.
 A Law Enforcement Officer may search any camp, vehicle, or boat, in accordance with the law.
-No person shall refuse or obstruct such inspection by any authorized officer of the state. - 8.5.7.
-Bicycle use is authorized on all designated roads, as well as along all unmarked fence lines and firebreaks. - 8.5.7.1.
-Riders must wear a highly visible outer garment during the day, and an outer garment containing retro-reflective material at night. - 8.5.7.2.
-Riders must wear a properly fastened, approved (e.g., Consumer Product Safety Commission, ANSI, Snell Memorial Foundation, or host nation equivalent) bicycle helmet. - 8.5.7.3.
-Mopeds, motorcycles, and electric bicycles are prohibited. - 8.5.8.
-No person shall park any vehicle in a manner which obstructs a road, gate, bridge or firebreak. - 8.5.9.
-No person shall ride upon any vehicle in any manner not designated or intended for the use of passengers. - 8.5.10.
-The use of vehicles is prohibited in the Public Recreation Area between 22:00 and 04:30, except on Frostproof, Smith, Old Bravo, and Kissimmee Roads (or during verifiable emergencies, or after having received prior approval by the Outdoor Recreation Program).
+No person shall refuse or obstruct such inspection by any authorized officer of the state.

+8.5.9.
+Bicycle use is authorized on all designated roads, as well as along all unmarked fence lines and firebreaks.

+8.5.9.1.
+Riders must wear a highly visible outer garment during the day, and an outer garment containing retro-reflective material at night.

+8.5.9.2.
+Riders must wear a properly fastened, approved (e.g., Consumer Product Safety

+Commission, ANSI, Snell Memorial Foundation, or host nation equivalent) bicycle helmet.

+8.5.9.3.
+Mopeds, motorcycles, and electric bicycles (e-bikes), and pedal-assist bicycles, are prohibited.
+The Outdoor Recreation Program does not authorize those with State-issued Alternative Mobility Permits (AMP) to use e-bikes on USAF property.

+8.5.10.
+No person shall park any vehicle in a manner which obstructs a road, gate, bridge or firebreak.

+8.5.11.
+No person shall ride upon any vehicle in any manner not designated or intended for the use of passengers.

-8.5.11 PRA Specific Vehicle Use Instructions
+8.5.12 PRA Specific Vehicle Use Instructions